Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NNpsw0IUTW4.md

 ### Transcript

-> renditions of the five maybe i don't know honestly i was playing for that
+> renditions of the five maybe I don't know honestly I was playing for that